zahybnaya/rewyr-blog/src/content/blog/2025-07-06-the-readiness-curve.md

 Your carefully curated test cases don't represent the chaos of real user data.
 What works in development fails unpredictably in production.
 Every day brings new, creative ways for your system to break.

 **The Evaluation Problem**
-Here's the real nightmare: we don't know what we're measuring.
+Here's the real nightmare: we don't know what we're really measuring.
 How do you evaluate whether an LLM response is "good"?
 Traditional metrics don't work.
 Human evaluation is expensive and inconsistent.
 Automated evaluation is unreliable.
 You're trying to optimize a system when you can't even define what success looks like.

 **Context Sensitivity Hell**
 A prompt that works perfectly in testing might fail when the context shifts slightly.
 Different user inputs, varying data formats, subtle changes in conversation flow—any of these can cause your carefully crafted system to produce garbage.